-On March 3, 2022, the Company filed a prospectus supplement with the SEC (the "March 2022 Prospectus Supplement") for an offering of up to an additional \$100.0 million of its common shares pursuant to the Sale Agreement under: (i) the January 2020 Registration Statement; (ii) the October 2020 Registration Statement; and (iii) the November 2021 Registration Statement.
+On March 3, 2022, the Company filed a prospectus supplement with the SEC (the "March 2022 Prospectus Supplement") for an offering of up to an additional \$100.0 million of its common shares pursuant to the Sale Agreement under: (i) the January 2020 Registration Statement; (ii) the October 2020 Registration Statement; and (iii) the November 2021 Registration Statement, of which only the November 2021 Registration Statement remains active.

-During the three months ended March 31, 2023 and 2022, the Company issued 7,423,622 and 69,048 common shares pursuant to the Sale Agreement, respectively, resulting in net proceeds of approximately \$19.9 million and \$0.3 million, respectively.
-As of March 31, 2023, there was approximately \$110.7 million remaining available in aggregate under the October 2021 Prospectus Supplement and the March 2022 Prospectus Supplement.
+During the three and nine months ended September 30, 2023, the Company issued 633,922 and 9,848,090 common shares pursuant to the Sale Agreement, respectively, resulting in net proceeds of approximately \$1.4 million and \$26.0 million, respectively.
+During the three and nine months ended September 30, 2022, the Company issued 3,832,717 common shares pursuant to the Sale Agreement, resulting in net proceeds of \$9.0 million.
+As of September 30, 2023, there was approximately \$104.3 million of common shares remaining available in aggregate under the October 2021 Prospectus Supplement and March 2022 Prospectus Supplement.
+In October 2023, the October 2020 Registration Statement expired with \$29.3 million that was not utilized under the October 2021 Prospectus Supplement, leaving \$75.0 million remaining available under the March 2022 Prospectus Supplement to the November 2021 Registration Statement.